Gymnasium Erasmianum: History

-Founded in 1328, it is the second oldest school in the Netherlands with recorded date of establishment (after the Johan de Witt-gymnasium in Dordrecht, established 1253).Stedelijk Gymnasium 's-Hertogenbosch first mentioned in 1274 and Stedelijk Gymnasium Leiden first mentioned in 1323 may also be older, but their exact date of establishment is unrecorded.
+Founded in 1328, it is the second oldest school in the Netherlands with recorded date of establishment (after the Johan de Witt Gymnasium in Dordrecht, established 1253).
+Stedelijk Gymnasium van 's-Hertogenbosch first mentioned in 1274 and Stedelijk Gymnasium Leiden first mentioned in 1323 may also be older, but their exact date of establishment is unrecorded.
 The privilege to found a Latin school was granted to the town of Rotterdam before Rotterdam received full city rights and therefore the school predates the city status of Rotterdam by nearly twenty years.

 It was renamed in 1842, after the famous Rotterdam theologian and humanist Desiderius Erasmus (1466–1536).
 The school is more than a century older than its namesake, and it is unclear whether he attended it.

 The school was located at the corner of the Coolsingel and the Laurensstraat until 1937, nowadays C&A, a clothing store, is located at that place, and the school at the Wytemaweg.
 In May 1940, the center of Rotterdam was bombed during the German invasion of the Netherlands, but the school building survived as it was outside the focus of the bombing and subsequent fires.
 After Dutch surrender, the occupying German troops used the building as one of their headquarters.